 - Apps may be missing advanced options preferred by some users

 BEST VPN FOR BEGINNERS:Users with little VPN experience will appreciate this provider’s easy-to-use applications and efficient protections.
 The provider’s server network includes plenty of servers that offer optimized file sharing and access to streaming services.
 A 45-day, no-risk money-back guarantee is available.

 PrivateVPN doesn’t quite measure up to its competitors in some categories, but performs well in most others.

-Perhaps the most lacking category for PrivateVPN is its global server coverage, with just 150+ servers stretched out among 60 countries around the globe, including Australia.
+Perhaps the most lacking category for PrivateVPN is its global server coverage, with just 150+ servers stretched out among 60 countries around the globe, including in Wien, Australia.
 However, those servers do a good job of providing access to blocked content wherever they are stationed.

 Government-grade encryption protects the provider’s customers’ connections, along with IPv6 and DNS leak protections.
 Plus, the service’s “Stealth VPN” protection hides your VPN activity by making it appear to be normal browser activity.

 Your privacy is also well protected thanks to the provider never keeping server logs and offering acceptance of Bitcoin as subscription payment.

 Download speeds from this provider are easily up to handling HD streaming, online gaming, and fast downloading and sharing of files.
 No data caps are ever imposed.

 App support comes up a bit short, with apps for only the top 4 device platforms – Android, iOS, macOS and Windows.
 Router compatibility helps protect your other devices.
 Up to 6 devices can connect concurrently on a single username.